create3000/x_ite/docs/_posts/components/EnvironmentalSensor/TransformSensor.md

 ### SFBool [out] **isActive**

-IsActive true/false events are sent when triggering the sensor. isActive=true when targetObject enters the box region, isActive=false when targetObject exits the box region.
+*isActive* true/false events are sent when triggering the sensor. isActive=true when targetObject enters the box region, isActive=false when targetObject exits the box region.

 ### SFVec3f [out] **position_changed**